gartnl/myuv5r/README.md

 The QS sets band-limits in software.
 Auto-scan is performed on these limits, e.g. 76-108 (JP wide), in software too.
 This can be inconvenient in other regions.
 My change just sets bandlimits in software through CHIRP.
-THe BK1080 in fact has only two bands, 65-76 and 76-108.
+The BK1080 in fact has only two bands, 65-76 and 76-108.
 Both are automatically supported depending on the frequency.
 I left the possibillity to input an out-of-region frequency in CHIRP open.
 This is by design.

 Current ranges are 76-108 (default), 87-108, 87.5-108, 88-108 and 65-76.
 The last one is the old OIRT band and, to be honest, of little use.